-Generally speaking, one very common sound that was used a lot in early techno tunes, as well as in present, is a famous techno chord or, stab if you like.
-One of the trademark characteristics is its use of jazz-influenced minor and major 7 chords, helping to give tracks a strong chord-led feel.
+Generally speaking, one very common sound that was used a lot in early techno tunes, as well as in the present, is a famous techno chord or, stab if you like.
+One of the trademark characteristics is its use of jazz-influenced minor and major seven chords, helping to give tracks a strong chord-led feel.
 In the following tutorial, I will show you how to create it with little effort in Massive by Native Instruments.

 LET’S START CREATING